DJBarnes/django-adminlte2-pdq/docs/source/configuration/home.rst

 ADMINLTE2_LOGO_TEXT
 -------------------

-Set the Logo text for your site that will be shown in the top left of the top bar.
+Set the Logo text for your site.
+This will be shown in the top left of the top bar, when the side bar is expanded.

 .. note::